 5. Apply A Hair Pack Once In A Week

-Homemade hair packs with ingredients that clarify the scalp and removes extra dandruff are very beneficial if applied once in a week.
+Homemade hair packs with ingredients that clarify the scalp and remove extra dandruff are very beneficial if applied once a week.
 To make a hair pack out of clay like fuller’s earth, just add 2 tablespoons of it in enough water and make a paste.

 Apply the paste on your hair and leave it on for 30 minutes.
 On washing, your hair will appear much cleaner and feel lighter.